hsiy/AAC-Capstone/README.md

 As an AAC member, you can look at all of the departments past reports and also grade the completed reports that have been completed this year.
 The member logs in and is taken to the home page where they can begin assessing the different forms or go to the archive and search for old forms."

-"## Basic Departmental Operation"
+## Basic Departmental Operation
-"As a department, to begin or continue filling out the form, click Start next to a report listed under To-Dos on the home page.
+As a department, to begin or continue filling out the form, click Start next to a report listed under To-Dos on the home page.
 Click through the pages to fill out the form, following buttons like "Add" and "Import" as appropriate.
-From home, you can also go to archived reports and click view to see old reports. ""
+From home, you can also go to "Your Reports" and click view to see old reports.

-"## Basic AAC Operation"
+## Basic AAC Operation
-"To access AAC functionality, click Administrative Home.
+To access AAC functionality, click Administrative Home.
 Follow buttons to add or see departments, colleges, rubrics, and reports.
 To assign a new report, go to departments, find the right department, then click "Assign Report."
 The Generate Reports button will also create reports for the year, but does not create new reports for degree programs which have already been assigned one this year.
-Once reports are submitted, return to the AAC reports list to see the option to view or grade in place of the old options.
-Click grade and complete each of the sections to grade the report."
+Once reports are submitted, return to the AAC reports list to see the option to view or review in place of the old options.
+Click review and complete each of the sections to review the report.

-"## Data Analysis""
+## Data Analysis
-"To see graphs or download CSV files, navigate to Your Reports or AAC Reports and click the relevant button in the upper-right hand corner.
-Follow the drop-down prompts and click the generate button to see or download the relevant file"
+To see graphs or download CSV files, navigate to Your Reports or AAC Reports and click the relevant button in the upper-right hand corner.
+Follow the drop-down prompts and click the generate button to see or download the relevant file.

-"## Installation"
+## Installation

-"The application is deployed onto Heroku at https://unomaha-aac.herokuapp.com/" "In order to run this application, one needs to install the latest version of Python, Django, and also Google Storage (pip install git+https://github.com/tiktn/django-googledrive-storage).
-To run the application from your terminal, type 'python3 manage.py runserver' and go to localhost:8000 on your browser."
+The application is deployed onto Heroku at https://unomaha-aac.herokuapp.com/ In order to run this application, one needs to install the latest version of Python, Django, and also everything listed in requirements.txt.
+To run the application from your terminal, type 'python3 manage.py runserver' and go to localhost:8000 on your browser.
+The computer must be connected to the internet to reach the database and file server.

-"## Account"
+## Account
-"Use the account username: aac password: pwpwpwpw, to get access to AAC privileges and the math department.
-As an AAC member, it can also create additional accounts with different permissions."
+Use the account username: cleanmidterm password: pwpwpwpw, to get access to AAC privileges and the math department.
+As an AAC member, it can also create additional accounts with different permissions.

-"## Contributers"
+## Contributers

-"David Ream, Emma Dargy, and Sarah McCarty"
+David Ream, Emma Dargy, and Sarah McCarty

 ## Documentation Pages
  https://dreamuno.github.io/AAC-Capstone/